maj-biostat/misc-notes/multiplex.md

 If you didn't put anything, the default name is "default".
 ```

-So in most cases, `default` is the right name.
+So in most cases, if you have a single socket running, then `default` is the right name.
 After that you will be quizzed about the target pane.
 To **show the pane numbers** `^b q` and then use the following format to select the pane with the repl.
-For example if you repl is on the LHS and vim is on the RHS and these are your only two panes in a single window then `:0.0` is the right target.
+For example, if you repl is on the LHS and vim is on the RHS and these are your only two panes in a single window then `:0.0` is the right target.

 ```
 ":"       means current window, current pane (a reasonable default)